jordonchau/Student-Performance-Factors/README.md

 - PowerBI (Used for creating an interactive dashboard)
 - Google Docs (Used for written report of project)

-Juypter Notebook screenshots of charts below: https://github.com/jordonchau/Student-Performance-Factors/blob/main/JupyterNotebook.md
+Juypter Notebook screenshots of charts here:

+https://github.com/jordonchau/Student-Performance-Factors/blob/main/JupyterNotebook.md